 What’s one way you build strong personal relationships with students?

 I teach seniors, so at the start of the year I meet with each of them individually.
 It helps me know them as people and as learners.
 I ask them about the future, about college, about possible careers.
 Where do your interests lie?
 It’s important know their feelings about math.
-We have a four-year math requirement, whereas there is normally is a three-year requirement in high schools.
+We have a four-year math requirement, whereas there is normally a three-year requirement in high schools.
 My goal is always for the students who hate math to like math by the end of the year — I show them how math relates to the world around them.
-I also get to know them through going on senior retreat and spending time during lunch period to open classroom.
+I also get to know them by going on senior retreats and spending time during lunch period to open my classroom.
 Once you put in that extra time to show that you care, they will put in more effort.